 - temporary solution (The bacteria will repopulate a few days after phototherapy.)

 Curcumin is an active ingredient found in turmeric, a spice.
 Curcumin is an antioxidant with powerful anti-inflammatory properties.

 A 2019 study discussed how curcumin reduced inflammation and prevented H. pylori from entering and damaging gastric cells.
 This improved blood flow to the area, which aids in the healing of gastric tissue damage.
 It also improved immune system response in the body by improving gut/brain communication.

 The antioxidant and antimicrobial action of curcumin led the authors to suggest that adding curcumin to the triple therapy approach was beneficial with few side effects.

 Doctors typically prescribe a combination of two antibiotics and an acid-reducing drug to treat H. pylori.
 This is known as triple therapy.

 If you’re resistant to the antibiotics, your doctors may add another medication to your treatment plan.
 The goal is to get rid of 90 percent or more of the H. pylori bacteria present.

-Treatment usually lasts no more than two weeks.
+Treatment usually lasts no more than 2 weeks but recovering from an ulcer due to H. pylori can take longer.
 Using two antibiotics instead of one may reduce your risk of antibiotic resistance.
 Antibiotics used to treat H. pylori include:

 Acid-reducing medications help your stomach lining to heal.
 Some of these are: